robdas1/ng-shopping/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.

+## Introduction

-The application, DTEK Online Shopping version 2, was released and went live on 2024-Sep-30.
+The ng-shopping project uses Angular to implement the DTEK Online Shopping website, which serves as a research and development initiative to create a recreational shopping experience website.
+The application, DTEK Online Shopping version 2, was released and went live in 2024.
 It is hosted online with GitHub Pages and can be found here.

 [DTEK Online Shopping version 2](https://robdas1.github.io/ng-shopping/)